amanda-lais/Stellaron/README.md

 #### ☄️ =======
 - [ ] Quizzing about constellations 🟨
+- [ ] Some kind of SRS for constellations 🟦🐳
 - [ ] Generate constellation from a picture 🟦🐳
 - [ ] Dynamic constellation generation 🟦🐳